 The process begins in the sophomore year

-The process is competitive.
+Students may apply to CISLA during the first semester (fall) of the sophomore year.
 The application process is open to sophomores only.
-Students must apply to CISLA during the first semester (fall) of the sophomore year.

 How to apply

-The application process begins during the CISLA sophomore informational meeting held every September.
-At this meeting, interested students submit their background information and provide their contact email address.
+The application process begins during a CISLA sophomore informational meeting held every September.
+At this meeting, interested students receive additional details about the application process and provide their email address.
+All interested applicants will be asked to complete an Intent to Apply Google form.

 The CISLA Proposal

-- A brief essay explaining why the applicant would like to be part of CISLA
+- A motivation letter of approximately one page (250 words) explaining why the applicant would like to be a CISLA scholar

 - A list of four proposed supporting courses (see below)